Noticr

 Email service is only valid if your tenant agreed in writing before the notice was sent that they would accept notices by email.
 A clause in the tenancy agreement works.
 A casual message exchange does not.
 Check the tenancy before sending anything electronically.
 Keep a record of the date, the method, and what you sent.
 Use Royal Mail Tracked 24 or Signed For if you post it, and retain the receipt.

-Download the Current Form 4A Template
+Download the Current Form 4A Template (Free PDF)

-The problem is not the blank form.
+Either way, the problem is not the blank form.
 A blank form is just a starting point.
 It does not know your tenancy's rent day.
 It does not know when you last raised the rent.
 It does not calculate your 52-week window or verify that your proposed effective date falls on the correct day.
 It does not update itself when the legislation changes.

 Free download